National Baseball Hall of Fame and Museum

 “HistoryIT is working with us to bring our rich history and valuable archives collection alive.
 Telling our story – past, present, and long into the future – through the eyes of our men connects us more deeply.
 This continuum will serve to enable significant results in member education and personal development, recruitment of the best young men, sustained commitment of our alumni, and academic research.
 The HistoryIT approach to holistically link events to ordinary people using pictures, artifacts, and stories is very compelling.
 The staff is professional, detailed, flexible to our needs, and intimately engaged with every aspect of the project; a pleasure to work with in every respect.”

--Will Grimsley, SAE Foundation President
+-General William Grimsley, SAE Foundation President & CEO

 University of Indianapolis